thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-browser-compatibility.md

 [ ] **Document how each browser / OS combination was tested**

 It is important to document your testing methods.
 Doing so allows us to account for the changes made and be aware of any other testing that may need to be performed.

+When you finish testing each combination, make a comment stating such in the test session.
+On every QA ticket created, include this information in the description.